jasonfrowe/2600MultiCart/README.md

 3. Make sure you have the C/C++ PICO SDK setup and the `PICO_SDK_PATH` environment variable points to your install location
 4. `cd build`
 5. `cmake .. -DPICO_BOARD=pico_w -DWIFI_SSID="YourWIFI" -DWIFI_PASSWORD="DoesNotWork"`
-6. `make`
+6. `make picorom` (note that just running make will attempt to also create the unstable WIFI rom)

 If everything worked you should have a file called `pico_rom.uf2` in the build folder.

 7. Hold down the `BOOTSEL` button and attach your Raspberry Pi Pico to your computer with a micro-usb cable.
 Release the `BOOTSEL` button.
 8. Copy `pico_rom.uf2` to the `RPI-RP2` folder.
 If successful, the Pico will disconnect from your computer and start running the code.
 The on-board LED will light up if everything is working.